jeffscottlevine/aws-cloud9-mpc/README.md

 2. I am usinmg MySQL for the backend.

-# Security Considerations:
+# Security Considerations

 1. This is a demo and is not built with strong security in mind.
 2. The passwords are short and are generated with pwgen.
 3. Passwords are used on command lines - a strong no no!

-# Attribution:
+# Attribution

 1. The background image is from Kelli Tungay and came from https://unsplash.com/photos/RAVdOqWXPvg.